AI-S2-Lab/MEIJU2025-baseline/README.md

 straightforward yet effective, providing participants with a solid foundation upon which they can build and improve.
 The baseline code will be updated at any time.

+# 2024.10.23 Update

+Regarding the issue of participants being unable to correctly submit test results, we have provided some additional solutions and notes in this update:

+1. Based on information from the Codalab discussion platform, using the "Firefox" browser or increasing the ZIP file compression level can resolve the issue of the webpage becoming unresponsive after submission.
+You can find the relevant solution on the official forum: https://github.com/codalab/codalab-competitions/issues/3503
+2. When submitting test results, participants must compress the generated `submission.csv` file directly into a `.zip` file.
+   Submitting a `.csv` file alone **will not work** for the test.
+We have provided an example of a submission for your reference, please check the `submission.zip` file.

 # 2024.10.21 Update

 During the process of submitting test results, many participants reported the same issue: after selecting the correct